Cross-Domain Car Detection Model with Integrated Convolutional Block Attention Mechanism: Introduction

 In this study, we use the detection of car as a test case for our improved cross-domain object detection method.
 Our approach incorporates the concept of generative adversarial image generation and combines attention mechanisms from the latent space to exploit different features in the image, resulting in improved image generation for adversarial generative training.
 This results in better generators and decoders for GAN networks, allowing for better achievement of target-domain style image generation goals.
 Additionally, we enhance the detection efficiency of the car detector in the target domain by convolving the attention mechanism in both space and channel, using generalized cross union to increase the effectiveness of model correction.

 In summary, our key contributions are as follows:

 1)A comprehensive framework for is proposed for nighttime target detection.
-By fine-tuning the target detector using the image generator in the target domain based on source domain training, our model achieves high-accuracy cross-domain target detection in the absence of the target domain, improving mAP by 18.55\% over original target detection results.
+By fine-tuning the target detector using the image generator in the target domain based on source domain training, CDMA achieves high-accuracy cross-domain target detection in the absence of the target domain, improving mAP by 18.55\% over original target detection results.

 2)A image generator is created which learns the primary features of blackout vehicles through an unpair target domain image generation module with an integrated convolutional attention mechanism.

 3)The overall detection performance of the Faster R-CNN model is enhanced by using Generalized Intersection over Union as the loss function of the target detection framework, combined with two-headed Convolutional Block Attention Module,which we name it Attention R-CNN.